cosmicc/LEDSmartClock/README.md

 ## Known Caveats

 - The current PlatformIO target is `esp32dev`, while older project notes referenced `ESP32-S3` hardware.
-- OTA updates only cover `firmware.bin`.
+- OTA updates only cover `update.bin`.
 - Weather and geolocation features depend on valid API keys and network access.
 - Some GPS problems are hardware, wiring, antenna, or sky-visibility issues rather than firmware issues.